nguoiyoujie/ra303s-iran/docs/rules_ini_general.md

 <code>{Rules}</code> ► [General] ► ScalePowerBar
 </samp></td><td width="120"><samp>Boolean</samp></td></tr><tr><td colspan="3"><details><summary><b>View</b></summary>

-Changes in the power meter is hardly seen when the player does above 1600 power.
+Changes in the power meter is hardly seen when the player has above 1600 power or drain.
 If enabled, the power bar will scale with increased power generation and consumption.
 </details></td></tr></table>